 - While much of the path is paved, don’t forget about the 22 miles of singletrack trails along the reservoirs east of town.
 It’s become one of the top mountain biking destinations in the region.

-- Trail maps showcasing parking, attractions and points of interest are available at the Great Falls Montana’s Tourism Basecamp, local bike stores, or the Parks & Recreation Department, and online at www.thetrail.org.
+- Trail maps showcasing parking, attractions and points of interest are available at the Great Falls Montana’s Tourism Basecamp, local bike stores, the Parks & Recreation Department, and online at www.thetrail.org.

 Originally written by RootsRated Media for Great Falls.